atompools/AcrylLPoSDistributer/README.md

  *     - distributableMRTPerBlock: amount of MRT distributed per forged block
  *     - filename: file to which the payments for the mass payment tool are written
  *     - node: address of your node in the form http://<ip>:<port
- *     - percentageOfFeesToDistribute: the percentage of Waves fees that you want to distribute
+ *     - percentageOfFeesToDistribute: the percentage of Acryl fees that you want to distribute
  *     - blockStorage: file for storing block history */